 The reigning Mrs. Ohio was Cay Stout.

 Her husband was diagnosed and suffered from ALS.
-Her story of courage, devastation, and perseverance inspired me to start a team in Dayton, Ohio to support others financially, and emotionally, while they or their loved ones fight with dignity.
+Her story of courage, devastation, and perseverance inspired her to start a team in Dayton, Ohio to support others financially, and emotionally, while they or their loved ones fight with dignity.

 Her platform “Independent Life Begins at Home” is a story that I will never forget.